spacetelescope/notebook-infrastructure/docs/ci_caller_workflows.md

 The "Manual HTML Deploy" GitHub Action provides a convenient mechanism for manually triggering the generation of HTML from Jupyter Notebooks.
 By leveraging an external, reusable workflow, it ensures a consistent approach to notebook processing while offering the flexibility to accommodate different Python environments and notebook specifications.

-# Notebook Execution and Validation GitHub Action Documentation
+## Notebook Execution and Validation - ci_runner.yml

 This GitHub Action, named "Notebook Execution and Validation," is designed to automate the execution and validation of Jupyter Notebooks within a repository, particularly upon direct pushes to the main branch or when pull requests are submitted.
 It is structured to sequentially run three distinct phases: Validation, Execution, and HTML Deployment, with each subsequent phase contingent on the successful completion of the preceding one.